TanjimEram/Send_A_Raven/README.md

 ## 🏰 The Core Philosophy

 This project was conceived as an antidote to the loud, over-connected, and algorithmic nature of modern public social media networks.
-It was built specifically for my girlfriend, who appreciates intentional communication and feels out of place on mainstream platforms.
+It was built specifically for a friend, who appreciates intentional communication and feels out of place on mainstream platforms.

 Instead of instant, superficial texts, **Citadel Scrolls** re-imagines digital messaging as an old-school exchange of parchment scrolls.
 * Messages from the **Lord** appear as elegant, flowing cursive parchment.